Anymatix/anymatix-portable-comfyui/IMPLEMENTATION.md

 1. A portable Python environment with all required dependencies
 2. The ComfyUI repository
 3. Custom node repositories
-4. Platform-specific launch scripts (Windows, macOS, Linux)
+4. Platform-specific launch scripts (Windows, macOS)

-The package is designed to be platform-independent and can be run on macOS, Windows, and Linux.
+The package is designed to be platform-independent and can be run on macOS and Windows.

 ## Implementation Details